Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Last but not least, no visit to Salzburg is complete without riding the funicular up to the Salzburg Fortress, which dominates the city.

-For our accommodation in Salzburg, we decided to save money and book this very cheap Airbnb, but it had everything we needed, including elevator access, a perfect location near all the sights, and even a view of the fortress from the window!
+For our accommodation in Salzburg, we decided to save money and booked this super budget Airbnb, but it really had everything we needed, including elevator access, a perfect location near all the sights, and even a view of the fortress from the window!

 Hallstatt with Kids